rohit12crj/Study-Notes/Terraform/notes.md

 How would you provision infra across 10 AWS regions

 Have you configured secrets or handled Terraform state files?
 Explain your experience.

+Terraform state got corrupted - what will you do?

+How do you manage Terraform provider versioning?

+How would you provision infra across 10 AWS regions

+simultaneously?

+What to do when your Terraform state file becomes too large?

+Terraform plan shows destroy + recreate for a critical DB- how to prevent downtime?

+Your Terraform apply succeeded, but some resources are not behaving as expected.
+How do you debug?
+Your Terraform state file is getting too large.
+How do you manage it?

+How do you run Terraform safely in CI/CD pipelines?

+A team needs to provision infra in 10 AWS regions simultaneously.
+How do you structure it?

+You want faster Terraform runs in large projects.
+What optimizations would you apply?

+A production deployment failed halfway, leaving some resources created and others not.
+How do you recover?